kingluddite/web-dev-notes/full-stack/meteor/udemy/meteor-react-amead/02-short-link-app/03-real-world-react/13-modal-errors.md

 ## Make sure to test that the error appears

 ## Add focus
-When Modal opens we want to bring focus to the input field where user will add **url**
+* When Modal opens we want to bring focus to the input field where user will add **url**

-`onAfterOpen` This is provided by `react-modal` and it lets you provide a function and that function gets called right after the modal is open
+    - `onAfterOpen` - This is provided by `react-modal` and it lets you provide a function and that function gets called right after the modal is open

+## Bring our refs back!
-* We want to focus on the input but since we switched over to a controlled input we have no way to access it
+* We want to **focus** on the `input` but since we switched over to a **controlled input** we have no way to access it
 * We got rid of the `ref` React attribute (_but let's add it back in now_)

 ```